EmaaPop/Arduino-IoT-ArtDevice-Cloud-Computing/README.md

-# Arduino-IoT-art-device for ELEC0017-Connected Systems
+# IoT art device for ELEC0017 Connected Systems, Arduino Cloud
 ## Module Description:
 The modern world is full of connected systems.
 They underpin the information revolution and drive advances from the way we do business to the way we deliver healthcare.